openstack/openstack-manuals/doc/install-guide/source/environment-security.rst

 OpenStack and supporting services require administrative privileges during installation and operation.
-In some cases, services perform modifications to the host that can interfere with deployment automation tools such as Ansible, Chef, and Puppet.
+In some cases, services perform modifications to the host that can interfere with deployment automation tools such as Ansible and Puppet.
 For example, some OpenStack services add a root wrapper to ``sudo`` that can interfere with security policies.
 See the
 `Compute service documentation for Pike <https://docs.openstack.org/nova/pike/admin/root-wrap-reference.html>`_,